FirstEnergy: Forgotten, But Not Gone

 FirstEnergy Corp has had a challenging several years and has lost many long-time investors.
 The company is currently trading at a significant discount to the sector and the market and supports a healthy dividend.
 If an investor has the patience to wait for the turnaround to take hold, FirstEnergy is a long term buying opportunity.

-Disclosure: I am/we are long F.
+Disclosure: I am/we are long FE.

 I wrote this article myself, and it expresses my own opinions.
 I am not receiving compensation for it (other than from Seeking Alpha).
 I have no business relationship with any company whose stock is mentioned in this article.